Fadyedwar89/Namaa_Assessment/FrontEnd/NamaaCommerce/README.md

 Axios is used for communication with the ASP.NET Core Web API.

-Features include:
+Implemented API features:

-- Authentication
+* Authentication
-- Products
+* Products Management
-- Orders
+* Orders Management
-- Notifications
+* Notifications
+* Order Statistics

 ---